MartaLopesGomes/KEGGScraper/README.md

 download_kos -o /path/to/output/folder/ -e /path/to/KEGGScraper/examples/ecs.txt
 ```

-Note: Run this commands may take some time and memory space.
+Note: Running this commands may take some time and memory space.

 Note
 ====